-7 Things You MUST Do in NYC
+7 Things You MUST Do in New York City

 Over “winter” break (because what is Winter in Florida really), Shir flew to NYC to experience a real winter in the Big Apple.
 After spending her entire summer there, she became pretty familiar with the city.
 But, we all know that there is never enough time to see and do everything in the City that Never Sleeps!
 So, Shir has compiled a list of her top 7 stops that every traveller must take while visiting NYC.